aedilkha/python-port-scanner/reports/01-design-report.md

 | `utils.py`         | Shared helpers: resolve targets, parse ports and CIDR  |
 | `output.py`        | Save results to JSON / CSV / TXT                        |

-The main script never does the actual scanning — it just wires the modules together.
-That separation is deliberate: the logic lives in focused files, and `scanner.py` stays readable.
+The main script just wires the modules together. the logic lives in focused files.

 ---

 ## 3. The scan types, and why they differ

 The scanner supports three real techniques.
-Understanding the difference is the whole point of the project.

 ### TCP connect scan
 Opens a full TCP connection to each port (the complete 3-way handshake).
 If it connects, the port is open; if the connection is refused, it's closed; if nothing answers, it's filtered.
-Uses only Python's `socket` module — no special privileges, works anywhere.
-This is the reliable default.
+Uses only Python's `socket` module.

 ### SYN scan (half-open)
 Sends only the first packet of the handshake (a SYN) and reads the reply